bassemustafa/bikeshare-project/README.md

-#  Bike Share System Data Exploration.
+#  Bike-Share System Data Exploration.

 ## Udacity Data Analysis Nanodegree Project.

-The project filtered a data from [Divvy](https://www.divvybikes.com/) bike share system in US and provide the user some exploration data with his/her filter.
+The project filtered data from the [Divvy](https://www.divvybikes.com/) bike-share system in the US and provide the user some exploration data with his/her filter.

 The project was introduced as the first project in **Professional Track of Udacity Data Analysis Degree** in cooperate with **Egypt FWD**.

 ### The Project Walkthrough:

 - Ask a user for an US State to load its dataset.
-- User choose to filter the data with Day, Month, Both or None.
+- The user chooses to filter the data with Day, Month, Both ,or None.
 - Make filtering and handling missing values.
 - Provides the user with some exploration analysis of the dataset:
   - Most Common Month.